-34. Emad Burnat is a Palestinian freelance cameraman and photographer with experience filming for Al Jazeera and Palestinian Television.
+Emad Burnat is a Palestinian freelance cameraman and photographer with experience filming for Al Jazeera and Palestinian Television.
 He has contributed to several documentaries, including Bil'in My Love, Palestine Kids, Open Close, and Interrupted Streams.
+In 2011, he co-directed 5 Broken Cameras.